IntersectMBO/plutus/doc/plutus/tutorials/contract-testing.rst

 case have to pass the precondition before they are included in a test case.
 In fact, it is a little dangerous to define a generator so that *only* actions satisfying the precondition are generated, because we might later choose to weaken the precondition.
-If we do so, and forget to change the generator too, then we might end up with less thorough testing than we expect.
+If we do so, and mintt to change the generator too, then we might end up with less thorough testing than we expect.
 So rather than generate guesses as we did above, it would be better to define